 The land is owned by the Columbia Falls Aluminum Company (CFAC) which entered into an agreement giving Flathead Land Trust and MT Fish, Wildlife & Parks a window of time to obtain the funding to purchase the property and create a new public Wildlife Management Area.
 The land does not include the former aluminum plant site.

-MT Fish, Wildlife and Parks and the Flathead Land Trust partners have secured $5.3 million toward the purchase so far.
-R2L partners are helping raise $500,000 in non-Federal match to bring this important conservation project to fruition – $115,000 raised so far! – and get this vital 772 acres in MT Fish, Wildlife, & Parks ownership by Dec.
+MT Fish, Wildlife and Parks have secured $6.5 million toward the purchase, and the Flathead Land Trust, in partnership with the Flathead Lakers and other R2L partners, helped raise $500,000 in non-Federal match to bring this important conservation project to fruition.
+We are waiting to hear from a new grant which we expect will help us close the funding gap and get this vital 772 acres in MT Fish, Wildlife, & Parks ownership by Dec.
 2021.

 The project protects core wildlife habitat and landscape connectivity